Cochlear Implants

 Freedom Hearing Center has a proud partnership with the Greater Baltimore Medical Center (GBMC).
 This collaboration has been established so that our patients have access to a highly skilled surgeon who specializes in cochlear implantation.

-Freedom Hearing Center offers services for the cochlear implant program at our Solomons location.
+Freedom Hearing Center offers services for the cochlear implant program at our Leonardtown location.
 Services include pre-implantation candidacy audiologic testing, device counseling and selection, initial activation after surgery, and mapping sessions for adults.
 Although we work directly with the Greater Baltimore Medical Center, we also provide testing and mapping services for patients implanted at another facility.

 What is a cochlear implant?